 For a list of RabbitMQ plug-ins that are activated or deactivated by default in on-demand Tanzu RabbitMQ for Tanzu Application Service instances, see RabbitMQ Server Plug-ins.

-Note If a plug-in is deactivated by default, the operator must activate the plug-in for the platform before you can enable it on your service instances.
-For more information, see Enable Extra RabbitMQ Server Plug-ins.
+If a plug-in is deactivated by default, the operator must activate the plug-in for the platform before you can enable it on your service instances.
+For more information, refer to Enable Extra RabbitMQ Server Plug-ins.

 You can activate plug-ins when you create a service instance or by updating an existing service instance.
 When activating more than one plug-in, specify all the plug-in names in the same command.